BLOCKvIO/web-face-sdk/README.md

 #### Getting started

-Before being able to communicate with the viewer you require to initialize the SDk.
+Before being able to communicate with the viewer you are required to initialize the SDK.
 >Trying to access any other features of the SDK prior to initialisation will cause an error to be thrown.

 ```